theone11/HomeAssistantConfig/README.md

 # My Home Assistant Configuration
 ## Overview
-This is my HomeAssistant configuration.
+This is my HomeAssistant Dashboard configuration.

-The main goal was to have the day-to-day activations and information immediately visible and everything else (like schedulers, history graphs) available upto 1-click away.
+The main goal was to have the day-to-day activations and information readily visible and everything else (like schedulers, history graphs) available upto 1-click away.
 My main interface with the systen is via two wall mounted DIY 15.6 RaspberryPi based touchscreens.
 One on each floor.

 You can take a glance at the functionality in the below video (although not up-to-date):